wahid30/hero-quiz/README.md

-# My Project name is : "HERO QUIZ"
+# The Name of this Project is : "HERO QUIZ"

 ## Live Site of this project: (https://cerulean-dusk-92d334.netlify.app/)